sofeFE/helloword/README.md

 seventh : hw ,can you push it to show me the result ?

 ok, master, let me try it , i think that's ok /

+hw, this is the fact: i must merge you that i can see your pushed result  .

+fuck